netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-api-gateway-using-gitops.md

            - api_key: introspect-auth-provider
 ```

+## Sample configuration for deploying Citrix API gateway with GitOps

+For a sample configuration for deploying Citrix API gateway with GitOps, see [Sample configuration for deploying Citrix API gateway with GitOps](../../example/git-ops/README.md).

 ## Support for web insight based analytics

 Web insight based analytics is now supported with the API gateway CRD.
 When you use GitOps, the following web insight parameters are enabled by default: